Analysis | All About Proof of Stake, Ethereum’s Plan for Greener Crypto

 6. What are its vulnerabilities?

 Proof of stake is less battle-tested than proof of work, whose security has been scrutinized for more than a decade.
 So new vulnerabilities could be found.
-Its proponents think the risk is worth what would be gained in terms of environmental benefits, as well as from bringing a broader group of users into the process.
+Also, there’s a risk that an additional new player in the Ethereum ecosystem could become dangerously powerful: the so-called builder.
+Builders will package transactions into blocks and relay them to the validators.
+There are more than 400,000 validators currently but only a few builders.
+If a major provider of crypto wallets, software for transferring and storing coins, decides to send all transactions to a particular builder, that builder may be able to censor transactions and command high prices.
+Proof of stake proponents think the risks are worth what would be gained in terms of environmental benefits, as well as from bringing a broader group of users into the process.

 More stories like this are available on bloomberg.com